ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-2023.md

 #### <span class="incident-title">Passwords cannot be reset</span>

-**Update**: Updating passwords via the commandline will not be fixed.
+**Update**: Updating passwords via the command-line will not be fixed.
 <br><span class="timestamp">December 17, 2025, 14:30 PT</span>

 **Notice**: Passwords can be changed via the web interface.
-It is still not possible to change it via the commandline while logged in to Wynton.
+It is still not possible to change it via the command-line while logged in to Wynton.
 <br><span class="timestamp">November 13, 2023, 11:00 PT</span>